Northam railway station (Hampshire): History

 When Northam opened, only tickets to depart could be bought at the station.
 Passengers travelling to Northam had to buy tickets to Southampton Terminus, with Northam acting as a ticket platform.
 The station never needed any goods facilities or sidings due to its close proximity to Southampton Terminus, which handled all the goods traffic in Southampton.

-Northam station was situated at the base of the triangle formed by the northern and southern junctions leading to the line to Southampton Central.
+Northam station was situated between the northern and southern junctions leading to the line to Southampton Central.
 Northam only served trains to and from Southampton Terminus.
 The station offices on the up line to London were made out of wood and each platform could be accessed only by steps from Northam Road bridge.
 Northam also had an engine shed, which was 14 tracks wide but short in length, with room for only two locomotives under cover.
 It opened in October 1840, but closed on 1 January 1903 when Eastleigh Railway depot was opened.

 With traffic booming for both Northam and Southampton Terminus in the early 1900s, the bridge crossing the line at the station was rebuilt in 1908.
 Only one entrance was retained, but a new footbridge connecting the platforms was provided, as well as new station buildings.

 Northam station closed on 5 September 1966.
 By the 1960s, with most traffic now going to Southampton Central, business at Northam and Southampton Terminus was in decline.
 Both stations were closed prior to electrification of the main line in 1967.
 Northam station was demolished in 1969 and no traces remain of it.
 However the former up line still runs through the site of the station and is used for freight trains going to the docks.
 The down lines which ran through Northam are now connected to the nearby Siemens Mobility train care depot for South Western Railway.